malina-dva/RNA-seq-Data-normalization-and-clustering/README.md

 Considering the current analyses we can conclude the following:

-**1. There are no obvious unwanted technical variability in our samples and the data seems to be of a high quality**
+**1. There is no obvious technical variability in our samples (e.g. the data seems to be of a high quality)**

 **2. Having performed these analyses we can proceed to identifying differentially expressed genes**